Officials lift evacuation orders for some California residents living near a damaged chemical tank

 Whelton cautioned there is still some risk of an explosion while the chemical inside the tank remains hot and reactive.
 He said temperatures need to fall closer to ambient levels — roughly 60 to 70 degrees Fahrenheit (15.6 to 21.1 degrees C) — before conditions are considered significantly safer.

-After the tank overheated on Thursday and pressure built, officials said it began releasing vapors.
-As the interior temperature rises, methyl methacrylate — which is used to make plastics — converts from liquid to gas, increasing the pressure and risk of explosion, Whelton said.
+As the interior temperature of the tank increased, methyl methacrylate — which is used to make plastics — converted from liquid to gas, ramping up the pressure and risk of explosion, Whelton said.

 Some of the methyl methacrylate may already have hardened into a stable plastic similar to plexiglass, reducing the risk inside the tank, he said.

-“If the device isn’t right next to the tank, then it’s not necessarily surprising that they’re not detecting high magnitudes of chemicals,” Whelton said.

-Exposure to methyl methacrylate can cause serious respiratory problems, neurological problems and irritation to the skin, eyes and throat, according to an EPA fact sheet.
+Orange County Supervisor Janet Nguyen said the South Coast Air Quality Management District will be monitoring the air for several months and the EPA will be checking the sewer and storm drains.

-Orange County health officials said the chemical is easy to smell and people may notice it over a large area without being harmed.
+County health officials have said the chemical is easy to smell and people may notice it over a large area without being harmed.

 Relief among residents after hearing the latest update